 - Preheat your oven to 350ºF and grease your loaf pan.
 To easily remove the bread from the pan after cooking, add a strip of parchment paper to the pan.

 - In a medium bowl, sift the dry ingredients together.

 - In a larger bowl, mash the bananas making sure not to leave big chunks.
 Small chunks are fine.

 - Gently fold the dry ingredients into the banana mix just enough to combine everything.

 - At this point, if you are using any add-ins they can be folded in as well.

 - Carefully pour the batter into the prepared loaf pan.

-- Bake at 350ºF for 40-50 minutes, or until a toothpick comes out of the center clean.
-If the bread is still too moist bake at 5-8 minute intervals until done.
+- Bake at 350ºF for 40-50 minutes, or until a toothpick poked into the center comes out clean.
+If the toothpick has batter on it, bake the loaf for another 5-8 minutes or until done.

-- Store in an airtight container or bag.
-Keeps fresh for up to 3 days on the counter or a week in the fridge.
+- Store in an airtight container or ziplock bag.
+Keeps fresh for up to 3 days at room temperature or a week in the fridge.

 I suggest weighing the bananas and pumpkin purée for best results.

-- When measuring the flour use a spoon to scoop it into the measuring cup.
-Scooping the flour with the measuring cup can cause too much flour to be added.
+When measuring the flour use a spoon to lightly scoop it into the measuring cup.
+Scooping the flour with the measuring cup can cause too much flour to be added and a dense loaf.

-- *Non-dairy milk note:* Add in the non-dairy milk if your pumpkin puree is thick.
-If your puree is on the thin side you can choose to add-in or skip the non-dairy milk.
-It’s up to you on how moist of a bread you’d like.
+Non-dairy milk: Add in the non-dairy milk if your pumpkin puree is thick.
+If your puree is on the thin side you can half of the milk.

-- *Parchment note:* Cut a 4 inch wide strip of parchment paper and place it in the center of your loaf pan.
-To remove the bread from the pan, gently lift the parchment 'wings'.
+Parchment paper: Cut a 4-inch wide strip of parchment paper and place it in the center of your loaf pan.
+To remove the bread from the pan, gently lift the parchment flaps.